DoctorKisow/tekhelet-source/README.md

 The Tekhelet theme is based in part on the Tyrian theme by Alex Legler.

 ### History
-Tekhelet, an ancient blue-violet dye made from the marine creature known as the Hillazon.
-This dye is mentioned throughout the Hebrew Tanakh (Bible) and is the color worn by high priests.
-It can range from violet-blue to bluish purple.
+Tekhelet, is an ancient blue-violet dye that was made from the marine creature known as the Hillazon.
+This dye is mentioned throughout the Hebrew Tanakh (Bible) and was the color traditionally worn by the religions high priests.
+This color can range from violet-blue to  a bluish purple.

 ### Development
 1. From your development directory clone tekhelet-source from https://github.com/DoctorKisow/tekhelet-source.git